Chatterino/chatterino2/src/providers/twitch/api/README.md

  * We implement this in `providers/twitch/api/Helix.cpp unblockUser` Used in:
-     * `widgets/dialogs/UserInfoPopup.cpp` to unignore a user via checkbox in the usercard
+     * `widgets/dialogs/UserInfoPopup.cpp` to unblock a user via checkbox in the usercard
-     * `controllers/commands/CommandController.cpp` to unignore a user via "/unignore" command
+     * `controllers/commands/CommandController.cpp` to unblock a user via "/unblock" command

 ## TMI
 The TMI api is undocumented.